MartinPdeS/MPSPlots/docs/source/gallery/plot_mesh_2.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 23-24
+GENERATED FROM PYTHON SOURCE LINES 25-26

 Adding a first axis to the scene for the plots

 ..
-GENERATED FROM PYTHON SOURCE LINES 24-32
+GENERATED FROM PYTHON SOURCE LINES 26-34

 .. code-block:: python3
-   :lineno-start: 24

     ax_0 = figure.append_ax(
         row=0,